-This Autumn half term, some of the things we are looking at:
+This Spring term, some of the things we are looking at:

 - Daily living skills

-- Leisure and recreation - Gym / exercise actiities
+- Leisure and recreation - Gym / exercise activities

 As part of Leisure and Recreation and ASDAN we will be going on a number of visits out of school, including:

 - Balls Wood Park

 - Local Supermarkets

 - Local farm